doecode/client/README.md

 # DOE Code Client
-The Client side implementation of DOE Code
+The Client side implementation of DOECode